openframeworks/ofSite/documentation/types/ofColor_.markdown

 _inlined_description: _

-Set an ofColor_ by using channel values.
+Set an ofColor_ by using RGB values.

-When modifying an instance of ofColor_ the channel values must fall within the range represented by the PixelType.
-By default, the alpha component will take the PixelType's maximum, producing an opaque color.

 Parameters: